mharen/mharen.github.io/_posts/2012/2012-07-14-building-cabers-for-your-summer.md

 We had originally considered putting a wood dowel down the middle for rigidity.
 Ultimately I decided to forgo any additional structure.
 These are stiff enough to toss, but bendy enough to make it interesting or funny to watch people try.
 Plus they are light and safer this way.

-Now I just need to figure out how to actually get them to the office…
+Now I just need to figure out how to actually get them to the office...

 If you’re overwhelmed with curiosity about what an office Olympics might be like, check out photos from previous years ([2008](http://www.rovisys.com/staticContent/Pictures/RovOlympics2008/index.html), [2010](http://www.rovisys.com/staticContent/Pictures/WinterOlympics2010/index.html)).
 Pictures from this year’s games will be up a few weeks after the event.